Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-sink-connector/README.md

 - To use SSE-KMS set to `aws:kms`
 - To use DSSE-KMS set to `aws:kms:dsse`

+### Incomplete Multipart uploads
+The S3 Sink Connector uploads the files using the S3 Mutli part upload API for improved performance and handling large file sizes.
+Occasionally the API can throw an exception or the connector can fail to complete a multipart upload.
+This can leave "Parts" of the multipart upload on S3 waiting to complete taking up unnecessary space.
+To handle these incomplete parts AWS recommends setting up a Lifecycle rule to delete old parts that weren't completed as described in this excellent (blog post)[https://aws.amazon.com/blogs/aws-cloud-financial-management/discovering-and-deleting-incomplete-multipart-uploads-to-lower-amazon-s3-costs/].
+Or if you would prefer to work through the official documentation it is available (here)[https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpu-abort-incomplete-mpu-lifecycle-config.html]

 ## Development

 ### Developing together with Commons library